Yutong E10: United Kingdom

-Shortly before the 2021 United Nations Climate Change Conference in Glasgow, Scottish bus operator McGill's received 55 E12s, which were followed by 41 more of the type, 31 of these being E12s and the remaining ten being McGill's first short E10s, in March 2023; McGill's Yutong electric fleet of 96 buses is the biggest order so far of Yutong electric buses in the United Kingdom.
-Elsewhere in Scotland, First Aberdeen have ordered 24 E12s for delivery in 2023, which will make the First Aberdeen fleet 50% zero-emission upon delivery, while 25 E10s were delivered to Stagecoach Highlands for services in Inverness in early 2023.
+Shortly before the 2021 United Nations Climate Change Conference in Glasgow, Scottish bus operator McGill's Bus Services received 55 E12s, which were followed by 41 more of the type, 31 of these being E12s and the remaining ten being McGill's first short E10s, in March 2023.
+A further 30 E12s were delivered to McGill's Midland Bluebird division during 2025.
+Elsewhere in Scotland, First Aberdeen took delivery of 24 E12s for delivery in early 2023, all entering service with the operator in July 2023, with some of the buses initially loaned to First Glasgow.